wedgetaileagle/UsingGitHubRepos/README.md

-# UsingGitHubRepos
+#### UsingGitHubRepos
 Doco on how to clone / add / commit / push a GitHub repo using the "git" command on a Linux
 - Rough procedure that needs to be tested \ checked

-Get copy of http URL of GitHub repo using 'Clone or Download' button.
+# Get copy of http URL of GitHub repo using 'Clone or Download' button.

-On local Linux machine execute command 'git clone https://github.com/wedgetaileagle/UsingGitHubRepos.git'
+1. On local Linux machine execute command 'git clone https://github.com/wedgetaileagle/UsingGitHubRepos.git'

-git log
+2. git log
-git status
+3. git status

-Implement changes to code \ repo
+# Implement changes to code \ repo \ file

-git add
+4. git add
-git log
+5. git log
+6. git status

+# Commit updated file to the local git repo

-git commit -m "Message with details of updates" git log
+7. git commit -m "Message with details of updates"
+8. git log

-git status
+9. git status

+# Push local repo to github Master repo

-git push
+10. git push
+11. git log
-git status
+12. git status